 Halloween is over and we are heading straight into the holiday season.
 While some of the shopping can be done online like ordering special holiday goodies, gift cards, books, many gifts require hitting the mall.
 Especially, when your loved ones send you a Santa wish list with what item the kids want from which store.
 When you are to be on your feet all day running from one shop after the next to work down the list, comfy walking shoes are a must.

 Best Footwear for Shopping

 When there is snow on the ground make sure they are high enough so the snow does not get into your shoes when you step out of the car in an unplowed parking lot.
 Also make sure that they have a non-slip sole when there is snow and/or ice.
-When temperatures are around the freezing point, the shoes should be water repelent.
+When temperatures are around the freezing point, the shoes should be water repellent.
 At below freezing temperatures wear socks with flannel on the inside as extra insulation.
-A sheep skin insole is also a great insulation when the sidewalks are cold.
+A sheepskin insole is also a great insulation when the sidewalks are cold.

 Always keep the weather in mind too.
 See this post on how to dress for wet cold weather.